-This shrub may be found as common lilac, French lilac or just lilac.
+This shrub may be known as common lilac, French lilac or just lilac.

 Preferred USDA Hardiness Zones

-The lilac will flourish in Zones 3-7.
+The lilac will flourish in Zones 3 through 7.
 It originally comes from the Balkan Peninsula in Europe.

-Common lilacs will be anywhere from 8-20' tall and 6-12' wide, depending on what variety you have planted.
+Common lilacs will be anywhere from eight to 20 feet tall and six to 12 feet wide, depending on what variety you have planted.
 Pruning can help keep it to a more desirable height.
 The shape can be irregular, oval or round.

 Plant your common lilac in an area where there is full sun.
 The shrub will grow in some shade, but will likely fail to produce many (if at all) of the prized blooms.

-The leaves are 2-5" long and come in either a cordate or oval shape.
+The leaves are two to five inches long and come in either a cordate or oval shape.
 They can be blue-green or dark green.

 The star attraction of this shrub is its floral display.
 Highly fragrant flowers are clustered together in a form called a panicle.
 There are a wide variety of color options available.
 These days you can find lilacs that have blooms that are purple, pink, blue, white, variegated, picotee and yellow.